 Ms. Mika Agatsuma held a position of Managing Partner of IBM Japan, Ltd. from October 2022 until March 2024 and has abundant experience and deep insight regarding the area of IT.
+She has properly fulfilled her duties as Outside Director and a Member of the Nominating Committee since June 2024 by overseeing the entire business management of the Company from an independent standpoint.

 - Apr.
-1987 Joined IBM Japan, Ltd. - Aug.
-2017 Vice President of IBM Japan, Ltd. - Aug.
-2017 In charge of Cloud Application Innovation for Global Business Services of IBM Japan, Ltd. - Oct.
-2022 Managing Partner of IBM Japan, Ltd. (resigned in March 2024) Oct.
-2022 In charge of Hybrid Cloud Services for IBM Consulting of IBM - Japan, Ltd. Jun.
-2023 In charge of Hybrid Cloud Platform for IBM Consulting of IBM - Japan, Ltd. Jun.
+1987 Joined IBM Japan, Ltd. - Aug.2017 Vice President of IBM Japan, Ltd. - Aug.
+2017 In Charge of Cloud Application Innovation for Global Business Services of IBM Japan, Ltd. - Oct.
+2022 Managing Partner of IBM Japan, Ltd. (resigned in March 2024) - Oct.
+2022 In Charge of Hybrid Cloud Services for IBM Consulting of IBM Japan, Ltd. - Jun.
+2023 In Charge of Hybrid Cloud Platform for IBM Consulting of IBM Japan, Ltd. - Jun.
 2024 Outside Director of the Company (present) - Jun.
-2024 Outside Director of the Company (present) Jun.
-2024 Member of the Nominating Committee (present)
+2024 Member of the Nominating Committee (present) - Jun.
+2024 Outside Director of SQUARE ENIX HOLDINGS CO., LTD. (present) - Oct.
+2024 Executive Corporate Officer of ID Holdings Corporation (present)